MurdoMaclachlan/ToR-Repost-Collection/README.md

 [wojak](wojak/README.md)

 Also see [this google doc](https://docs.google.com/document/d/1COYykgomeJ5CPIPo8zhb8-Z-qUrMH1hUH4VYM3pG6bM/edit) for a long list of crowdsourced templates.
-The formats they've used are different from ToR's, but I hope to reformat them to our templates and incorporate them over time.
+The formats they've used are different from ToR's, but I'm slowly reformatting them to our templates and incorporating them into the collection.

+For a list of my progress with the doc (i.e. what templates I have so far added from it), look [here](https://github.com/MurdoMaclachlan/ToR-Repost-Collection/blob/master/GOOGLE_DOC.md).

 ---